(state and higher education employees)

 State employees: To put money in a FSA, you must do so in Edison.

-- Medical, limited purpose or dependent care FSAs: If you want your enrollment to continue, you must take action to reenroll each year during annual enrollment (unless you have a special qualifying event) - enrollment does not continue from year-to-year.
+- Medical, limited purpose or dependent care FSAs: You must choose how much money you’ll put in your FSA during annual enrollment (unless you have a special qualifying event) - enrollment does not continue from year-to-year.
 You will enter your annual contribution in Edison.
 The system will calculate the amount to take out of each check based on the number of paychecks you receive each year.

 - Higher education employees: For new hires, to put money in a FSA, you will do this on PayFlex’s website (stateoftn.payflexdirect.com).
 For assistance, see your agency benefits coordinator (ABC).

-If you are enrolled in a CDHP, you and your enrolled spouse cannot use a flexible spending account (FSA) for medical expenses.
-You can have a limited purpose FSA to use for dental and vision expenses.
-You should consider contributing the maximum allowed to your HSA before contributing to your limited purpose FSA because HSA dollars are not "use-it-or-lose-it" like an FSA.
+If you are enrolled in a CDHP/HSA, you and your enrolled spouse cannot use a flexible spending account (FSA) for medical expenses.
+You can have a limited purpose FSA (L-FSA) to use for dental and vision expenses.
+You should consider contributing the maximum allowed to your HSA before contributing to your limited purpose FSA (L-FSA) because HSA dollars are not "use-it-or-lose-it" like an FSA.

 PayFlex debit cards

-- For those who enroll during annual enrollment, PayFlex will send all newly enrolled medical and limited purpose FSA participants a debit card in December.
-New hires/newly enrolled would receive their debit card within 3-4 weeks of enrollment.
+- For those who enroll during annual enrollment, PayFlex will send all newly enrolled medical FSA and limited purpose FSA (L-FSA) participants a debit card in December.
+New hires/newly enrolled will receive your debit card within 3-4 weeks of enrollment.
 You may order additional debit cards for your dependents (cost may apply) by logging into your account at stateoftn.payflexdirect.com > Account Settings > PayFlex card > Order Dependent Debit Card.

-- Plan members who currently have a medical or limited purpose FSA debit card will not receive a new debit card.
+- Plan members who currently have a medical FSA or L-FSA debit card will not receive a new debit card.
 Your current card will continue to work.
 You can use it at pharmacies, doctor’s offices and other healthcare facilities to pay from your account.

-- If you enroll in the CDHP/HSA and a limited purpose FSA, the same debit card will work for both accounts.
-PayFlex will pull any dental or vision expenses from your limited purpose FSA “purse” on the debit card before using any of your HSA funds.
+- If you enroll in the CDHP/HSA and a L-FSA, the same debit card will work for both accounts.
+PayFlex will take any dental or vision expenses from your L-FSA “purse” on the debit card before using any of your HSA funds.
 This allows your HSA funds to continue to grow.